-UMass brought one of its own home to run the men's basketball program in 2008-09, the 100th season of UMass Basketball, and four years later has put the Minuteman program back on solid ground and poised for the next step.
+UMass brought one of its own home to run the men's basketball program in 2008-09, the 100th season of UMass Basketball, and six years later has put the Minuteman program back on solid ground and poised for the next step.

 Former Minuteman point guard and Springfield native Derek Kellogg was named the 21st head coach in University of Massachusetts men's basketball history, on April 23, 2008.
 The 1995 UMass graduate returned to his alma mater for his first head coaching job after serving as an assistant coach for 12 years, the last eight at the University of Memphis under former UMass head coach John Calipari.
 The energetic and hard-working Kellogg is largely credited for recruiting many of the Tigers which helped Memphis reach the NCAA Championship game in 2008 and eight consecutive 20-win seasons and eight consecutive postseason berths, and has continued his strong recruiting efforts at UMass.